Published: Lindy #14, 20 September 1975 to #20, 1 November 1975; continued in Jinty and Lindy merger 8 November 1975 to 13 December 1975

 Then Hettie finds out why Janie wants her in the team and Dock End is facing closure if they lose the championship.
 As Janie feared, Hettie quits the team and leaves them in the lurch to lose the championship, just so the school she despises so much will close down.
 Not content with that, Hettie deliberately gets Janie on the wrong bus so Janie will miss the championship too, and is crowing all over her.
 Janie tells Hettie that what she needs is a jolly good hiding.

-Which is precisely what Hettie soon gets.
-Mum had followed once she realised they were on the wrong bus, overheard everything, and gives Hettie a jolly good hiding!
+A jolly good hiding is precisely what Hettie soon gets.
+Mum had followed once she realised they were on the wrong bus, overheard everything, and gives Hettie the jolly good hiding.
 Moreover, Mum is thrashing her in a public café.
 This means her punishment has an audience, which would add humiliation to it.
 After Mum is through, she demands proper respect from Hettie and good behaviour.
 Hettie complies, and Janie is satisfied Hettie has finally gotten what she needed: discipline and humbling.

 Mum then directs them to a short cut across the common she had known from childhood to reach the match.
 But Mum doesn’t realise a private property has been built there since her time, so Hettie and Janie unwittingly trespass into it and fall foul of guard dogs.
 For the first time Hettie shows unselfish behaviour when she offers to draw off the dogs, but in the process she gets bitten.